Managing Yandex StoreDoc cluster hosts

 "update_mask": { "paths": [ "<setting_1>", "<setting_2>", ... "<setting_N>" ] }grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/mongodb/v1/cluster_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "update_host_specs": [ { "update_mask": { "paths": [ "assign_public_ip", "hidden", "secondary_delay_secs", "priority" ] }, "host_name": "<host_name>", "assign_public_ip": <public_access_to_host>, "hidden": <hide_host>, "secondary_delay_secs": "<replica_lag_in_seconds>", "priority": "<host_priority>" } ] }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.mongodb.v1.ClusterService.UpdateHostsWhere

-update_host_specssets the host parameters:update_mask: Comma-separated string of settings you want to update.host_name: Name of the host you are editing.
-You can get it with the list of hosts in the cluster.assign_public_ip: Internet access to the host via a public IP address,trueorfalse.hidden: Hide host,trueorfalse.
-If the host is hidden, only direct connections will be able to read from it (for example, to make backups from it without adding load to the cluster).secondary_delay_secs: Replica's lag behind the master in seconds.
-It can be useful for data recovery in case of invalid operations.priority: Host priority for assignment as a master.
+update_host_specsare the host settings:update_mask: Comma-separated list of settings you want to update.host_name: Target host name.
+You can get it from the list of your cluster hosts.assign_public_ip: Controls whether the host is accessible via a public IP address,trueorfalse.hidden: Determines whether the host is hidden,trueorfalse.
+A hidden host is still accessible for read operations, but only through direct connections.
+This can be useful, for example, for making backups without adding extra load to the cluster.secondary_delay_secs: Replica's lag behind the master in seconds.
+This setting can be useful for data recovery after operational errors.priority: Host priority for master promotion.

 -